 Written by Helen Whitelegg, Research and Policy Manager Redwings Horse Sanctuary.

 Horses and humans are both highly social animals.
-They tend to live in groups, establish and maintain close relationships, and communicate using visual, vocal and physical signals.
+They live in groups, establish and maintain close relationships, and communicate using visual, vocal and physical signals.
 But it’s generally only humans who strive to create partnerships with other species, spending time (and money!) to build connections across the biological divide.
 These connections are not only practical but often involve significant emotional investment on our part.
 For example, one study found that more than 92% of owners considered their horse a family member.

 Rethinking pecking orders

 Evidence indicates that herds of wild or semi-feral horses don’t live within an overarching social structure.
-In fact, it’s unlikely that horses have the mental capacity to think in terms of a group hierarchy and their place within it.
+In fact, horses are unlikely to have the mental capacity to think in terms of a group hierarchy and their place within it.
 Instead, while a herd needs to function as a unit to stay safe, dynamics within that herd consist of multiple individual relationships.
 While one horse may be ‘dominant’ to another in their particular interactions, this doesn’t necessarily create a ‘pecking order’.
 Horse A may move away from horse B, and horse B moves away from horse C, but horse C moves away from horse A, meaning there is no hierarchy between the three.

 Studies have also questioned the idea of dominant mares within a herd.
 Research suggests that different herd members may take a leadership role in different situations or simply on different days.
-It can also be not just what we see, but how we interpret those observations that change our perceptions.
-For example, older mares may lead the group more often because they have more experience of finding the best sources of food, water and shelter, rather than through dominance.
+It can also be not just what we see but how we interpret those observations that change our perceptions.
+For example, older mares may lead the group more often because they have more experience in finding the best sources of food, water and shelter rather than through dominance.
 It has also been suggested that new mothers gain higher status within the herd.
 In contrast, they may be more assertive by protecting their foal and more likely to instigate the search for water because producing milk makes them thirstier!

 Research is also shedding new light on horses’ perceptions of humans.
 Studies show that horses can recognise individual humans by sight or voice.
-They can also distinguish positive facial expressions from negative ones, and even react differently to body odours from humans experiencing either fear or happiness.
+They can also distinguish positive facial expressions from negative ones and even react differently to body odours from humans experiencing either fear or happiness.

 However, there is no evidence that horses see humans as one of their ‘herd’.
-If startled, horses will invariably seek safety with other horses, not with humans, and horses can often suffer anxiety when separated from a companion or lose sight of other equines, but are unlikely to show that distress when separated from us.
+If startled, horses will invariably seek safety with other horses, not with humans, and horses can often suffer anxiety when separated from a companion or lose sight of other equines but are unlikely to show that distress when separated from us.

 We should also consider ‘dominance’ and ‘submission’ in interactions between two horses.
 A submissive horse tends to avoid proximity with the more dominant one and moves away if the other horse approaches.
 Yet, we want to be able to walk up to our horse to catch them and the horse to feel relaxed and safe as we interact with them.
 Thinking in terms of ‘showing the horse who’s boss’ therefore seems at odds with our understanding of equine psychology and creating a positive bond with our horse.